cmhollins2022/Fundamentals/Case_Styling.md

 # Case Styling in Programming
-_A brief overview of the most common programmaning case styles._ case.
+_A brief overview of the most common programmaning case styles._

 ### Snake case